-

 ~ El Camino shell (you will wear around your neck)

-Every evening you will have a meeting with your guide regarding next walking day.
+Each evening, you will have a meeting with your guide regarding your upcoming walk for the next day.

 Shoes Many people will give you advice, but, they have probably not walked 15 miles per day on the Way of St James in pouring rain.
-Once you book your Way of St James Walking Pilgrimage you should do work on two things: start walking and second start looking at shoe options.
-If you don't have proper shoes, you will be miserable.
-Invest time and try out as many shoes as you need to, wear them in for few weeks.
-Right shoes/boots matter, and should be waterproof (Goretex).
-The shoes must be flexible and waterproof.
-It is not a good idea to wear boots for climbing that are too hard and too high (boots have changed, they are not as heavy and, or, as stiff as they were just few years ago).
-Of course, one can walk El Camino in running shoes, or if you want to do major penance you can walk in high heals or even bare feet.
-Actually it's bare feet how pilgrims used to walk the Camino long ago.
-The options are all your!
+Once you book your Way of St James Walking Pilgrimage you should work on two things: start walking and start looking at shoe options.
+If you don’t have proper shoes, you will be miserable.
+Invest time and try out as many shoes as you need to.
+Wear them in for a few weeks.
+All shoes must be broken in before walking the Camino.
+The right shoes/boots matter.
+They should be waterproof (Goretex) and flexible.
+It is not a good idea to wear boots that are made for climbing as they are too hard and too high (Boots have changed.
+They are not as heavy and, or, as stiff as they were just few years ago).
+Of course, one can walk El Camino in running shoes, or if you want to do major penance you can walk in high heels or even barefoot.
+Actually, barefoot is how pilgrims used to walk the Camino long ago.
+In the end, the shoes you get is an individual preference.
+We all have differing foot issues, and it is virtually impossible to say what works for most would work for all.

 Shoe Size The size is important.
-Although your foot cannot move inside the shoe too much, but shoes cannot be tight either or you will get blisters and because of many downhills you may lose your toe nais may have a serious problem.
+Although your foot should not move inside the shoe too much, the shoes cannot be too tight either or you will get blisters and because of many downhills you may lose your toenails and may have a serious problem.
 We recommend you try as many hiking shoes as possible until you find the most comfortable pair.
-Each individual is different, but almost all feet will swell after miles of walking, so consider getting two pairs of shoes, first pair 1/2 size larger than what your normal shoe size is, for first half and second one 1 full size larger for last few days, just in case.
+Each individual is different, but almost all feet will swell after miles of walking, so consider getting two pairs of shoes: the first pair 1/2 size larger than what your normal shoe size is for the first half of your journey, and a second pair 1 full size larger for the last few days, just in case.
+Some pilgrims recommend that you have enough room to add extra cushioning (i.e. Dr. Scholz Airpillow Inserts).

 Lace up Learn how to lace up shoes, there are many ways.

-Toe Nails Cut your toe nails (maximum).
-You do not want your toe nails hitting the front of your shoes when walking downhill, or you may lose them.
+Toe Nails Cut your toe nails as short as possible.
+You do not want your toenails hitting the front of your shoes when walking downhill, or you may lose them.

 Socks Bring extra pairs of socks.
-Do not get 100% cotton, get socks for waterproof shoes which will allow your feet to breath.
-Get liner socks and then over them, treckking socks.
-If your socks get wet change them.
+Do not get 100% cotton.
+Instead choose socks for waterproof shoes which will allow your feet to breathe.
+Consider toe-separated socks designed for hikers.
+Plus, a 2nd pair of hiking socks.
+Or get liner socks and then put trekking socks over them.
+If your socks get wet, change them.

 Raincoat Pancho.
 Invest in good one.
-Very important because it rains a lot in the areas and mountains in Galicia, where we are walking.
-It can rain whole day.
-Since most raincoats that you find in stores are meant to witsand 30 minutes of rain, get a step up waterproof raincoat with a good hood.
+This is very important because it rains a lot in the areas and mountains in Galicia where we are walking.
+It can rain the entire day.
+Since most raincoats that you find in stores are only meant to withstand 30 minutes of rain, invest in a higher quality, waterproof raincoat with a good hood.

-Gloves We know it sounds crazy as you always thought that Spain is Mediteranean weather but mornings in Galicia's mountains could get chilly, so it is important to protect your hands with gloves.
-Also when it rains, wearing gloves help as well as if you have to handle rock/wood on terrain.
+Gloves We know it sounds crazy as you always thought that Spain has Mediterranean weather, but mornings in Galicia’s mountains can get chilly.
+It is important to protect your hands with gloves.
+Also, when it rains, wearing gloves can help as well as if you need to handle rock/wood on terrain.

 Hat Bring a hat to protect your face from sun.

 First Aid Kit Our guide has the essentials and there are plenty of pharmacies along the way.
-Do bring "Compeede" of other treatment for blisters as well as your other essential medication.
+Do bring “Compeed” or other treatment for blisters, as well as your other essential medication(s).

-Packing Everything that you will read on the internet was written for people who will have to carry everything on their backs.
-That is not us!
-Your load will be very light, because your driver will transport your luggage from one place to another and all you will have to consider is bringing a 206 Tours backpack with bottle of water, which you can refill all along the way, extra pair of socks, hand sanitizer, and what you feel will be your esentials until the end of the segment.
-If you forget anything do not worry, there is always an opportunity to purchase it in the next town.
+Packing Everything that you will read on the internet in regards to packing was written for those people who will have to carry everything on their backs.
+That will not be the case with 206 Tours!
+Your load will be very light, because your driver will transport your luggage from one place to another and all you will have to consider is bringing a 206 Tours backpack with a bottle for water, which you can refill all along the way, extra pair of socks, hand sanitizer, and what you feel will be your essentials until the end of the segment.
+If you forget anything, do not worry.
+There is always an opportunity to purchase it in the next town.
 Your guide will help you.

-Pace It's Not a Race!
-Listen to your body, it will give you a feedback as to what you can and cannot manage.
-We usually have a breakfast and Mass, then we are off as a group but each person walks at their own pace.
+Pace It’s Not a Race!
+Listen to your body.
+It will give you a feedback as to what you can and cannot manage.
+We usually begin each day with breakfast and Mass, then we are off as a group, but each person walks at their own pace.
 Best to start off slow and build up.
 Take regular breaks and stop when needed.
 There is plenty of time and our guides and drivers will be there waiting for you at the checkpoints.
-Dont worry how fellow pilgrims is progressing or try to follow anyone, that is why we have guide and driver.
-It is recommended that you walk some segments, alone, enjoy the walk, talk to God.
+Don’t worry about how fellow pilgrims are progressing or try to follow anyone.
+That is why we have our guide and driver.
+It is recommended that you walk some segments alone so that you can enjoy the walk and talk to God.
 That is what El Camino is all about.
 We do not recommend any listening devices.
 Listen to the birds, rain, leaves moving in the wind and streams flowing.
-People from all over the world may pass you or want to engage in conversations, that is fine in limited periods.
-Find your own pace, and remember this is not a competition, there is no rush and your guide and driver are waiting for you at a next stop for some fabulous Spainish food and sangria.
+People from all over the world may pass you or want to engage in conversation.
+That is fine in limited periods.
+Find your own pace, and remember this is not a competition.
+There is no rush, and your guide and driver will be waiting for you at the next stop for some fabulous Spanish food and sangria.

-Meals You will not go hungry on this pilgrimage and chances are that most of the weight that you will lose will happen before you start The Way of St. James / El Camino the food served for lunches and dinners will include delicious smoked meats, olives, salads, breads and sangria!
-Getting together for meals with your fellow pilgrims is extra special as you get the chance to exchange your views on beautiful segment that you have just walked.
-Along the way you may find small stores or stands with fresh fruit.
+Meals You will not go hungry on this pilgrimage and chances are that most of the weight that you will lose will happen before you start The Way of St. James / El Camino.
+The food served for lunches and dinners will include delicious smoked meats, olives, salads, breads and sangria!
+Getting together for meals with your fellow pilgrims is extra special as you will have the chance to exchange your views on the beautiful segments that you have just walked.
+Along the way, you may find small stores or stands with fresh fruit.

 Check points All routes are well marked.
-As mentioned your 206 Tours El Camino Guide will provide all with pilgrims maps.
-Along the way, we set up meeting/check points we also refer to these as stage points.
-If someone has a hard time walking they will be offered a ride on the bus to the next point.
-The evening before, guide will explain where these points are.
+As mentioned, your 206 Tours El Camino Guide will provide everyone in your group with pilgrims’ maps.
+Along the way, we set up meeting/check points.
+We also refer to these as stage points.
+If someone has a hard time walking, they will be offered a ride on the bus to the next point.
+Each evening, your guide will explain where these points will be for the upcoming day.

 Attitude "Yes, I can!"
 The Way of St. James but it's your road and it's for you to walk.
 While it is true that you have an option to walk as much, or as little as you want to we recommend that you start each day with: